about-code/ng-mono/generators/project-app/template/doc/FILES.md

 well as a routine to tell Karma where to find the test specifications.
 Unless Karma or Angular don't require any change its **not recommended to make modifications** to `config/karma.shim.js`.

+## Use Case: End-to-End / UI-Testing with Protractor

+[Protractor](http://www.protractortest.org) is a Test-Runner for UI-Tests similar to Karma for Unit Tests.
+It assists with browser automation and provides tools like `webdriver-manager` to manage the drivers needed to communicate with the browsers.
+Customize its `config/protractor.js` to fit your testing requirements.

 ## Use Case: Publishing Packages